mastercomfig/tf2-patches/README.md

 1. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) the latest release.
 2. Copy your current `Team Fortress 2` installation to a new folder.
 3. Extract the ZIP download to this new folder.
+4. Make sure you don't have any configs installed.
-4. Double click `start_tf2.bat`.
+5. Double click `start_tf2.bat`.
 Note that you must have Steam running.
-5. Enjoy!
+6. Enjoy!

 ## New console commands and launch options